SHRP-Devices/android_device_oneplus_hotdog/README.md

 . build/envsetup.sh
 export ALLOW_MISSING_DEPENDENCIES=true
 export LC_ALL=C
-lunch omni_hotdog-eng
-mka adbd recoveryimage
+lunch omni_hotdog-eng (sometimes you may have to cd into device/oneplus/hotdog and lunch there) mka adbd recoveryimage
 ```

 To test it:

 ```
+# To temporarily boot it
 fastboot boot out/target/product/hotdog/recovery.img

-# Since 7T / Pro has a dedicated recovery paritions, you can flash the recovery with
+# Since 7T / Pro has a dedicated recovery parition, you can flash the recovery with
-fastboot flash recovery recovery.name
+fastboot flash recovery recovery.img
 ```

 #### Working